 During the week of November 18, 2016, Private Daré issued additional convertible promissory notes, and amended the terms of certain of the outstanding convertible promissory notes held by persons who purchased additional convertible promissory notes on or after November 18, 2016.
 These convertible promissory notes (including the convertible promissory notes issued in December 2015 and amended in connection with the sale of additional convertible promissory notes in November 2016) accrued interest at a rate of 8% per annum, were convertible into Private Daré's next preferred stock financing round and were payable following the delivery of a demand by the holders of a majority in interest of the outstanding principal (including the outstanding principal amount under the convertible promissory notes issued in December 2015) on or after December 4, 2017.
 In the event of a preferred stock financing, all outstanding principal and unpaid interest under the convertible promissory notes (including the amended convertible promissory notes originally issued in December 2015) will convert into the shares of Private Daré's preferred stock issued in such financing at the price per share paid by the purchasers of such shares and an additional number of shares equal to 40% of the outstanding principal and unpaid interest.
 In addition, in the event of a change of control in which the convertible promissory notes (including the amended convertible promissory notes originally issued in December 2015) are repaid, the holders of such notes are entitled to receive 2 to 5 times the amount of the principal based on the proceeds payable to Private Daré or its stockholders in connection with such change of control.
-During the week of November 18, 2016, Private Daré issued convertible promissory notes in the aggregate principal amount of \$197,500 and amended the terms of prior notes in the aggregate principal amount of \$275,000 to correspond with the terms of such additional convertible promissory notes.
+During the week of November 18, 2016, Private Daré issued convertible promissory notes in the aggregate principal amount of \$197,500 and amended the terms of prior notes in the aggregate principal amount of \$197,500 to correspond with the terms of such additional convertible promissory notes.
 On February 17, 2017, the Company

 In connection with the Stock Purchase Transaction, described in further detail below, all outstanding convertible promissory notes issued prior to March 31, 2017 were further amended to provide that such notes will convert into shares of Private Daré common stock at a price per share of \$0.18727 (subject to stock splits, combinations and similar events) effective as of immediately prior to the closing of the Stock Purchase Transaction and that the Stock Purchase Transaction would not constitute a change of control, including for purposes of the repayment premium described above.
-The number of shares of common stock issuable upon conversion of the convertible promissory notes issued prior to March 31, 2017 will be equal to the outstanding principal amount plus accrued interest through March 31, 2017 divided by \$0.18727 (subject to stock splits, combinations and similar events) plus, in the case of the convertible promissory notes issued on or after November 18, 2016 (including certain of the amended convertible promissory notes or after November 18, 2016 note offering) 40% of the principal amount divided by \$0.18727 (subject to stock splits, combinations and similar events).
+The number of shares of common stock issuable upon conversion of the convertible promissory notes issued prior to March 31, 2017 will be equal to the outstanding principal amount plus accrued interest through March 31, 2017 divided by \$0.18727 (subject to stock splits, combinations and similar events) plus, in the case of the convertible promissory notes issued in December 2015, 25% of the principal amount divided by \$0.18727 (subject to stock splits, combinations and similar events), and, in the case of the convertible promissory notes issued on or after November 18, 2016 (including certain of the amended convertible promissory notes originally issued in December 2015 the holders of which also participated in the November 2016 note offering) 40% of the principal amount divided by \$0.18727 (subject to stock splits, combinations and similar events).